 We need acreage for growing space, as well as building studios and houses.
 We want there to be enough space that people can make a living working from the property, as well as to facilitate external events as part of a wider community.

 Sustainability is important to us and we consider this when we think about our infrastructure.
 We want to think about growing our own building materials, collecting rainwater, sharing transport and building compost toilets.
 We are considering how to be off-grid by generating our own energy.

 We want to be close enough to Edinburgh that people can commute but without having to compromise on the other things we need like space.
 Our preferences are to be away from major roads but near public transport links, to be at a lower altitude for a better growing season, to be near water and woodland/wild space and to have some land surrounding a main building.

 We want to have a main communal building that will have a large kitchen, shared living space, workshops/studios and room to host events.
-We’d also like to have a library, a small shop, visitor accomodation and other outdoor spaces like a playground, outdoor showers and cooking area.
+We’d also like to have a library, visitor accomodation and other outdoor spaces like a playground, outdoor showers and cooking area.

 To be able to provide for ourselves we want gardens for vegetables, herbs, orchard and medicinal plants.
 We’d like to keep our own chickens, have our own polytunnels and have access to woodland for building materials and firewood.